astrochili/awesome-defold/README.md

 #### Articles

+- [“Pasting” sprites into background](https://forum.defold.com/t/pasting-sprites-into-background-eg-blood/81830) — How to accumulate blood/paint on a canvas render target with fixed VRAM.
 - [Beginners road-map](https://github.com/Ali-Al-Khuwaja/Defold-beginner-roadmap) — A roadmap for learning Defold, tailored for beginners.
 - [Blender to Defold 3D animation Guide](https://github.com/FlexYourBrain/Defold_Animation3D_Guide) — Exporting glTF animations from Blender to Defold.
 - [Curious Fishing Devlog](https://rhythmlynx.itch.io/curious-fishing/devlog) — A very detailed and in-depth development log.
+- [Defold Editor Development.
+Tips and Tricks](https://forum.defold.com/t/defold-editor-development-tips-and-tricks/80710) — The tips which help work on Defold Editor tasks with joy.
 - [Defold.
 Where to begin?](https://agulev.com/en/defold-s-chego-nachat-lua) — Starting point and tutorial for beginners in Defold.
 - [How to GUI in Defold](https://forum.defold.com/t/how-to-gui-in-defold/73256) — Best practice proven approaches on how to make GUI.
 - [How to Make Simple Lighting in Defold](https://goeshard.org/2025/08/07/how-to-make-simple-lighting-in-defold/) — Adding simple light maps to a 2D game.
 - [Landscape Tiler](https://astronachos.com/posts/madewithdefold-jam-2023/) — A short devlog about the implementation of multilayered auto-tiling.
 - [Lightning VFX](https://forum.defold.com/t/lightning-vfx-how-its-was-made/76270) — Step-by-step guide with a sample project.
 - [Mastering Render Targets in Defold](https://davabase.net/posts/mastering-render-targets-in-defold)
+- [One font merging](https://forum.defold.com/t/one-font-merging/81861) — Building a single, localization-ready font from multiple families and whitelisting only used characters.
+- [Optimization of Sounds in Web Games](https://forum.defold.com/t/optimization-of-sounds-in-web-games/81860) — A practical guide to organizing and leveling game audio so it feels comfortable and takes less space.
 - [Text-Based Defold Tutorials](https://github.com/whiteboxdev/tutorial-defold) — Tutorials of game design concepts and feature implementations in Defold projects.
 - [Texture Scrolling](https://forum.defold.com/t/texture-scrolling-shader-tutorial-example/71553) — Shader tutorial with an example project.